Thursday, 11 December 2008

 as the Turtle Van swerves, barely avoiding it.

 The story before this is that the villian (Globfather) has stolen a protein computer, which he has used to hack into the National Phone Switching Network.
 This allow him to control all electrical equipment.
 Ronnie is the son of Professor Huxley, the inventor of the protein computer.
 The Professor is held hostage by the Globfather.
 That basically what you need to know now.
-The storyboard turned into this
+The storyboard turned into this (click the images below, to view a larger version):-

 I my opinion I think my version of the scene is better:-)